jiteshpabla/site-graph/README.md

 - edges.csv - All of the pairs of linked webpages.
 - crawl.pickle - All of the pairs of linked webpages in a Python specific format "pickle".

+## Cleaning CSV

+Run the clean_edges.py script to cleanup the generated CSV file.
+NOTE: options in the script are drupal 7 website specific.

 #### Example of site.html output

 ![](example.png)